cwchentw/coru/README.md

 `coru` will always skip block comments because some language, like C, cannot parse nested block comments.

-### Options related to Width Ruler(s)

-By default, no width ruler is added to target source.
-Apply either if you want to add width ruler(s) to the source.

-* `--ruler` to add a ruler at the top of target source
-* `--ruler-footer` to add a ruler at the bottom of target source
-* `--ruler-both` to add rulers at both the top and the buttom of target source

-The width of a ruler is set by the maximal width of target source code.
-Nevertheless, its maximal width doesn't exceed 100, which is a sensible default for typical source codes.

-### Options related to Comments of Unknown Languages

-* `--start` to set start word of single line comment text
-* `--end` to set end word of single line comment text
-* `--block-start` to set start word of block comment text
-* `--block-end` to set end word of block comment block text

-Either option default to an empty string `""`.

 ## Note

-`coru` and her sister programs are never language linters.
+`coru` and her sister program `uncoru` are never language linters.
 They assume their inputs are always correct, performing code conversion accordingly.

 We copy some utility code from [cwchentw/clibs](https://github.com/cwchentw/clibs).